-Since visiting Famagusta and Salamis was easily the busiest day of our week in North Cyprus, I thought I’d do a more detailed post about it!
+Visiting Famagusta was easily the busiest day of our week in North Cyprus.
+So I thought I’d do a more detailed post about it!
 Read on to find out about the beautiful ruined churches in the walled city, the sweet gooey baklava from Petek Patisserie, the eerie sight of the Varosha ghost town, and the fascinating ancient Roman excavations.

 The Walled City

-Famagusta (also known as Gazimağusa) is an old port town on the east coast, and was the key trading point of Medieval and Ottoman Cyprus.
-The walled city was mostly populated by Turkish Cypriots even before the Turkish invasion of 1974, but there are still many abandoned houses left by Greek Cypriots fleeing to the south of the island.
+Famagusta (also known as Gazimağusa) is an old port town on the east coast.
+It was the key trading point of Medieval and Ottoman Cyprus.
+The walled city was mostly populated by Turkish Cypriots even before the Turkish invasion of 1974.
+There are still many abandoned houses left by Greek Cypriots fleeing to the south of the island.

-The old city is surrounded by Venetian Walls and jam packed with ruins, like Othello’s Castle, St Sophia Mosque, the Venetian Palace, and at least three churches.
+Venetian Walls surround the old city, which is jam packed with ruins, like Othello’s Castle, St Sophia Mosque, the Venetian Palace, and at least three churches.

-EDIT: OK I’ve just looked this up and there were 365 churches built in Famagusta in the 14th century.
+EDIT: OK I’ve just looked this up and 365 churches were built in Famagusta in the 14th century.
 365!

-Petek Patisserie is a great place to eat on a day trip to Famagusta, with a welcoming interior and delicious fresh baked bread.
-We all enjoyed the traditional Turkish meatballs with delicious rice, and make sure you don’t leave without trying some of the gooey-est, sweetest baklava of your whole life.
+Petek Patisserie is a great place to eat on a day trip to Famagusta.
+It has a welcoming interior and delicious fresh baked bread.
+We all enjoyed the traditional Turkish meatballs with delicious rice.
+Make sure you don’t leave without trying some of the gooey-est, sweetest baklava of your whole life.

-Built in the 14th century, Othello’s Castle (Othello Kulesi) was named after a Venetian governor and is believed to be the namesake of the Shakespeare play.
+Built in the 14th century, Othello’s Castle (Othello Kulesi) was named after a Venetian governor.
+It’s believed to be the namesake of the Shakespeare play.
 It is the official entrance to Famagusta, and Spanish and Ottoman cannon balls still litter the courtyards – evidence of the city’s turbulent history.

 Lala Mustafa Paşa Mosque

-Originally St Nicholas Cathedral during Venetian rule, the towers and roof of the structure was badly damaged when the Ottomans invaded, and they turned it into a mosque without reconstructing, leaving this totally unique building.
+Originally St Nicholas Cathedral during Venetian rule, the Ottomans badley damaged the towers and roof of the structure when they invaded.
+They turned it into a mosque without reconstructing, leaving this totally unique building.

 The Venetian Palazzo del Provveditore (Venedik Sarayı Kalıntıları) was built by the Lusignan Kings of Cyprus and later used as a governors palace.
 Only the grand facade and back courtyard remain.